The-Yak-Collective/yakcollective/_project_pages/astonishing-stories-wholeness-in-a-timeless-activity.md

 > **_Farmed by the nourished.
 Find wholeness in a timeless activity._**

 His fingers broke through the skin of the avocado in surprise.
 He began to blink rapidly -- then stopped.
 It was the farm that the avocado came from.
-It seemed to also be some sort of luxury retreat for city dwellers.[^2] But it was the text at the bottom that had caused Koichi to stop:
+It seemed to also be some sort of luxury retreat for city dwellers.
+But it was the text at the bottom that had caused Koichi to stop:

 > _Chefs wanted._

 There was an image of a chef standing next to the table of a young, smiling couple.
 Koichi chuckled.
 He placed the avocado in the pocket of his apron and walked out the door.

-[^1]: Grandma Flair: [A food advertisement](https://www.thegrocer.co.uk/technology-and-supply-chain/new-food-nutrition-sensor-can-scan-for-fat-and-sugar-levels/529874.article) that delights you about the real food that you are eating.
-If the food you are eating has fewer than five ingredients or ingredients that you can pronounce, it [fills the space with colorful delight](https://www.youtube.com/watch?v=hfxfx-XXLEo).

-[^2]: [Farm Stays](https://en.wikipedia.org/wiki/Farm_stay): In the year 2025, as the "always-on" mode of being constantly connected to work (via smartphone, internet, etc.) becomes passe and low-class, large midwest farms place full page advertisements in the New York Times for wealthy urbanites to come pick fruit and other crops as a type of retreat from busy urban life.